KawsarRobin/book-and-travel-client-side/README.md

 ## Features and tools

-- It's a full stack website created with -> HTML ,CSS, JS, REACT, MONGODB, FIREBASE, NODE.JS
+- It's a full stack website created with -> HTML ,CSS, JS, REACT,REACT REVEL, HASHLINK, MONGODB, FIREBASE, NODE.JS

 - Live preview of the website available for free.
 - Website is browse-able in full screen mode.